 Most all traces of the ROW through Findlay have been consumed by urban and residential development.
 Up until the early 2000's the old steel rail bridge could still be seen just west of Blanchard Street over Eagle Creek.
 It has since been removed.
 The old ROW can still be seen southeast of CR 180 and CR 205 as well as in the town of Vanlue where most of the old ROW has been turned into village green space.
 Portions of the ROW can still be seen from Vanlue into the town of Carey.

-Thanks to Bryan Miller for contributing information about this route.
+Thanks to Bryan Miller for contributing information.

 The line from Vanlue to Carey was abandoned sometime after

 1974 because while sitting in class, as a senior,I would

 watch the switch engine from Carey pick up and drop off cars

 from Vanlue Grain and Supply.
 Glad someone keeps these old records.